cedws/sshgate/README.md

 sshgate doesn't care about the username used for the jump hop.
 It doesn't care about the usernames in subsequent hops either; that information is opaque, it simply forwards the traffic to the client.

+### Rules

+The default policy is to block all connections.
+The `rules` array describes what hosts and ports to allow forwarding to.
+If you just want to use sshgate for a bastion without firewalling you can run it with `--ruleless`, which disables firewall rules.

+If no ports are specified in a rule, port 22 is allowed by default.

+### Identity

 Since we didn't pass any SSH host keys to sshgate earlier, it generated an ephemeral ED25519 host key on startup.
 For the server to have a persistent identity, generate an SSH keypair and set `host_key_paths` in the config file accordingly.
 You may set an ED25519, ECDSA, and RSA host key.

 For example, to set the server's ED25519 identity: